With interest rates on the decline, a smart CD strategy can help you earn an extra bit of yield on your money.

 How a CD can help you lock in returns

 A CD can help you secure a higher, fixed yield for an extended period of time.
-Even though CD rates have also declined in general, you can still find CDs offering APYs around 1.7 percent.
+Even though CD rates have also declined in general, you can still find one-year CDs offering APYs around 1 percent.

 CDs offer a fixed APY, whereas savings and money market accounts offer variable APYs.
 Plus, the Federal Deposit Insurance Corp.
 (FDIC) backs your CD if it’s at an FDIC-insured bank and within insurance limits and guidelines.